matijakolaric-com/django-music-publisher/docs/manual_writers.rst

 the work may not receive an
 `International Standard Musical Work Code (ISWC) <https://matijakolaric.com/articles/identifiers/iswc/>`_

-The last column is a counter and link to the :doc:`list of works <manual_works_list>` by this writer.
+The last column is both a work counter and link to the :doc:`list of works <manual_works_list>` by this writer.